 You can use either a wired display or a wireless display.
-The wired display can be connected to the HDMI or VGA connector by a cable.
+The wired display can be connected to the HDMI, or mini DisplayPort connector by a cable.
 The wireless display can be added through the Wi-Di or Miracast function.

-Connecting a wired display
+• Connecting a wired display